Houston Fibroids Logo

 UAE And Other Treatments For Adenomyosis

-Depending on the severity of the symptoms and how close a woman is to menopause, she may wish to discuss with her OBGYN DOCTOR which treatments may be best.
+Depending on the severity of your symptoms and how close you are to menopause, you may wish to explore one or more of these treatment options.

 • Anti-inflammatory medications like ibuprofen can help with the pain and reduce the blood flow.
-The Mayo Clinic advises to start the medication several day prior to the beginning of the cycle.
+The Mayo Clinic advises to starting the medication several days prior to the beginning of your cycle.

 • Taking birth control pills and other hormones is another treatment frequently used.